pengfei99/DataGovernance/README.md

 **Data management is an entire suite of practices, processes,  systems and tools which implement the data governance definitions**.

-Below figure shows a general representation of data governance and management
+The below figure shows a general representation of data governance and management

 ![introduction_of_data_governance_terms.jpg](img/introduction_of_data_governance_terms.jpg)